-- Identify and investigate a topic which has a computer-based solution. - Identify possible solutions, and select the most appropriate solution. - Show awareness of any legal, social, ethical or professional implications of the solution. - Plan the development of the solution. - Use appropriate techniques and technologies to design and implement the solution. - Identify and apply appropriate methods to demonstrate the fitness for purpose of the solution, providing full evidence in the project report. - Document both the process undertaken and the product produced, including an appraisal of both.
+- Identify and investigate a topic which has a computer-based solution. - Research the literature, evaluate possible solutions, and select the most appropriate solution. - Evaluate any legal, social, ethical or professional implications of the solution. - Use project management techniques to plan the development of the solution. - Use appropriate techniques and technologies to design and implement the solution. - Identify and apply appropriate methods to demonstrate the fitness for purpose of the solution, providing full evidence in the project report. - Document both the process undertaken and the product produced, including a critical appraisal of both.